 Studies have shown that for certain types of cancer, adolescents and young adults have better outcomes when treated on pediatric-inspired protocols.
 At Nationwide Children’s, we have experts in many of the common cancers that are seen in the AYA population.

 Being diagnosed with cancer can be the most overwhelming and stressful time in your life, causing you not to think about things such as fertility issues.
 We will provide you with information about risk of infertility and possible interventions to maintain reproductive potential because we understand that this is critical for the AYA population at the time of diagnosis.
+Learn more about our Fertility and Reproductive Health Program.

 Our AYA program provides quarterly social events that are designed to provide a peer support network in a relaxed environment with an additional focus on education and psychosocial topics important for AYA patients and their families.
 Events include movies, outdoor activities, sporting events, and speakers who provide education on a variety of topics, including fertility, education and insurance issues.